 Enough was enough.
-Between watching their brethren deal with the side effects of psychopharmaceuticals and the general population of PTSD sufferers (who often are co-diagnosed with depression or anxiety disorders) complain about wanting to use physical activity for its mental health benefits but were unable to find the motivation to do so, they devised the foundation of what would eventually become Operation RSF.
+Between watching their brethren deal with the side effects of psychopharmaceuticals and the general population of PTSD sufferers (who often are co-diagnosed with depression or anxiety disorders) complain about wanting to use physical activity for its mental health benefits but were unable to find the motivation to do so, they designed the foundation of what would eventually become Operation RSF.

-Since there are a number of organizations available to veterans and sufferers of PTSD to be physically active, Operation RSF focused on the individuals stuck in the 'couch to habit' window and looked to develop ways to increase their activity levels long enough to experience a positive benefit.
-Though an exact prescription of physical exercise to positively impact sufferers of PTSD has not been dialed in, Operation RSF recognized a pattern in the research that showed that there could be long-term symptom relief after approximately 3 weeks of aerobic activity (sometimes less) in sedentary individuals.
+Since there are a number of organizations available to veterans and sufferers of PTSD to be physically active, Operation RSF focused on the individuals stuck in the 'couch to habit' window and looked to develop ways to increase activity levels long enough to experience a positive psychological benefit.
+Although an exact prescription of physical exercise to positively impact sufferers of PTSD has not been dialed in, Operation RSF recognized a pattern in the research that showed that there could be long-term symptom relief after approximately 3 weeks of aerobic activity (sometimes less) in sedentary individuals.
 Operation RSF designed their original challenge, the 4-Week Challenge, based on this collection of research and began developing ways to spread the research to the public using social media and word of mouth.

-From their simple beginnings with a single 4-Week Challenge, Operation RSF began to grow and worked diligently to combat the stigma of mental health, PTSD in particular, through educating and sharing knowledge about the physiological changes that occur in the body and brain.
+From their simple beginnings with a single 4-Week Challenge, Operation RSF began to grow and worked diligently to combat the stigmas surrounding mental health, PTSD in particular, through educating and sharing knowledge about the physiological changes that occur in the body and brain.
 Operation RSF believes that if people see the changes as physical changes in the body and brain, it would directly combat the argument of PTSD being in the sufferer's head (figuratively).